Custom Hostnames

 The CNAME Target values are the hostnames by which the WEM Runtime Zones are known and can be reached for internet traffic; once the WEM Runtime Zone is reached, the WEM Runtime Services will recognize your actual hostname in the request and the corresponding portal will be presented to the user.

-Below are the standard steps for portals running in the Live Eur Zone:
+Below are the standard steps for portals running in the West-Europe Kubernetes Zone:

-Point the CNAME to live.wem.io. when your portal is in the WEM EUR Runtime.
+- Point the CNAME to live.westeurope.wem.io when your portal is using the WEM Shared West-Europe (kubernetes) hosting zone.
 Check below for other runtime zone values.

-Add the hostname to your and publish from Modeler to Staging and Live (publish is a linear chain) preferably WITHOUT forcing https (there is no certificate yet - which may show security errors when accessing the hostname on https).
+- Add the hostname to your portal settings and publish from Modeler to Staging and Live (publish is a linear chain).

 For CNAME records in your domain's DNS management, use: